fcunial/String-Kernel/README.md

 1073741824        0        0        0
 ```

-Now you can run an already-compiled version of the iterator so that it uses hugepages for all its `malloc()` calls automatically:
+Now you can run an already-compiled version of the iterator so that all its `malloc()` call are backed by huge pages, as follows:
 ```
 $ LD_PRELOAD=libhugetlbfs.so HUGETLB_MORECORE=yes iterator
 ```